The Persuasion Engine Gets a Memory

 The research base is still young, but it is no longer empty.
 Anthropic reported in April 2024 that newer and larger Claude models produced more persuasive written arguments in its test design, with Claude 3 Opus not statistically different from human-written arguments on its persuasiveness measure.
 OpenAI's o1 system card likewise treated persuasion as a safety-relevant evaluation category, including political persuasion, argumentative reasoning, manipulation, and social-engineering style tasks.

 Academic findings point in the same general direction while leaving important uncertainty.
-A 2024 randomized controlled trial on conversational persuasiveness found that GPT-4 with access to personal information increased the odds of participants moving toward the model's position compared with human opponents in the tested debate setting.
-A 2024 Scientific Reports study found that ChatGPT-generated messages could be tailored to psychological traits for persuasive effect, though effects varied by trait and topic.
+A randomized controlled trial on conversational persuasiveness, published in Nature Human Behaviour in 2025, found that in a structured debate GPT-4 given a few demographic details about its opponent had an 81.2 percent relative increase in the odds of higher post-debate agreement compared with a human debater in the uneven-persuasion pairs.
+The detail that matters most for this essay is the control condition: stripped of the personal information, GPT-4's edge over humans shrank and became statistically insignificant.
+Personalization, not raw eloquence, was the decisive variable, which is precisely why a persuasion engine that gains a memory is a different object from one that does not.
+A 2024 Scientific Reports study similarly found that ChatGPT-generated messages could be tailored to psychological traits for persuasive effect, though effects varied by trait and topic.

 The election evidence is especially important because it moves beyond consumer preference.
 A 2025 Nature study used preregistered experiments around the 2024 U.S. presidential election, the 2025 Canadian federal election, the 2025 Polish presidential election, and a Massachusetts ballot measure.
 Participants who conversed with an AI model advocating for a candidate or position showed significant movement in the authors' measured outcomes.
 The paper also found that the models often persuaded with facts and evidence, but not all claims were accurate.